 Saudi Arabia has an estimated population of 32 million, the 40th largest in the world and 6th largest in the Arab world.
 It is barely more than a third of the size of Egypt’s population.
 Territorially, however, Saudi Arabia is massive.
 It is the 12th largest country in the world, and the largest country in the Arab world outside of Algeria.
 Its territory is roughly the size of Turkey, France, Germany and Japan put together.

 Of course, much of this territory is desert.
-Saudi Arabia’s arable land per capita, according to the World Bank, is just 0.1 hectares per person, less than in densely populated states like India or Germany, though still a lot higher than in Egypt, Yemen, and a few other Arab countries.
+Saudi Arabia’s arable land per capita, according to the World Bank, is just 0.1 hectares per person.
+This is less even than in densely populated states like India, though it is still a lot higher than in Egypt, Yemen, and a few other Arab countries.

-This populous border region, which is inhabited on both sides of the border by a non-Sunni majority, in stark contrast to Saudi Arabia as a whole, has created challenges for the Saudi rulers.
-In recent years the Saudi military has engaged directly in the ongoing Yemeni civil war, for example.
+This populous border region is inhabited by a non-Sunni majority on both sides of the border, in stark contrast to Saudi Arabia as a whole.
+It has created challenges for the Saudi rulers; In recent years the Saudi military has been engaging directly in the ongoing Yemeni civil war, for example.

-Another product of Yemeni-Saudi relations is Osama bin Laden, one of the many sons of the billionaire Mohammad bin Awad bin Laden, a poor Yememite who moved to Arabia’s main port city of Jeddah before the First World War and later became one the richest non-royals in Saudi Arabia.
+Another product of Yemeni-Saudi relations was Osama bin Laden, one of the many sons of the billionaire Mohammad bin Awad bin Laden, a poor Yememite who moved to Arabia’s main port city of Jeddah before the First World War and went on to become one the richest non-royals in Saudi Arabia.
 In a certain sense Osama went on to become arguably the most prominent challenger to the Saudi royalty, during the 2000s.

 The Saudi-Yemeni relationship is in some ways a microcosm of Saudi Arabian geopolitics in general.
 Saudi Arabia’s borderlands (the lands on either side of Saudi Arabia’s borders) are much more populous than Saudi Arabia’s heartland (the region in and around the Saudi capital city Riyadh).
 Moreover while the Saudi heartland adheres mainly to ultraconservative Wahabbi Islam (or, more broadly, to Sunni Islam), Saudi borderlands are often non-Sunni or adhere to more cosmopolitan (by Saudi standards) non-Wahabbist Sunni traditions.